 “The MATE Act boldly proclaims that all prescribers have a role to play in preventing, treating, and managing substance use disorders.
 For our nation to be truly healthy, we must understand substance use and treat it like every other medical condition.
 Our nation’s overdose crisis is having a devastating impact on communities.
-This legislation will help ensure that every American has access to lifesaving services when and where they need them.” – Chuck Ingoglia, President and CEO, National Council for Behavioral Health on the introduction of the Medication Access and Training Expansion (MATE) Act.
+This legislation will help ensure that every American has access to lifesaving services when and where they need them.” – Chuck Ingoglia, President and CEO, National Council for Mental Wellbeing on the introduction of the Medication Access and Training Expansion (MATE) Act.

 House Looks to Extend PPP Application Deadline

 The House this week passed a bill to extend the loan application deadline for the Paycheck Protection Program (PPP) to May 31 and allow the Small Business Administration (SBA) to continue processing pending applications for up to 30 days after the new expiration date.
 The bill passed with strong bipartisan support and will now go to the Senate for a vote.

 Behavioral Health Crisis Report

 The National Council recently published a new report from the Committee on Psychiatry and the Group for the Advancement of Psychiatry, Roadmap to the Ideal Crisis System: Essential Elements, Measurable Standards, and Best Practice for Behavioral Health Crisis Response.
 The report provides a detailed guide for communities to create a vision and direction for their behavioral health crisis systems, to evaluate their current behavioral health crisis capacities, and operationalize a strategy for implementing structures, services, and processes that move toward an ideal crisis system.